Getting all Deals

 $result = json_decode($output, true);

-Then you can check if data returned in the result is not empty:
+Check if data returned in the result is not empty:

 if (empty($result['data'])) {